Vietnam.vn - Nền tảng quảng bá Việt Nam

 Sharing about her work, author Nguyen Mai Tra shared: "My work uses bottles and pieces of recycled glass on a mica sheet background.
 Used glass on the market is rarely collected and recycled by reshaping because the processing cost is higher than making it from scratch.
 I hope that through this art form, glass can be turned into an effective reusable material and reduce waste that affects the environment."

-The discussion also raised the current situation: Currently, the scrap metal industry is still not properly recognized for its economic and environmental value.
-Most workers in the industry face major challenges, from precarious working conditions, low income, to a lack of support policies and protection of rights.
-In this context, raising social awareness and creating development conditions for this workforce will not only contribute to environmental protection but also promote the circular economic model - a sustainable solution to the growing problem of plastic waste pollution.
+The discussion also raised the current situation: Currently, the scrap metal industry is not yet properly recognized for its economic and environmental value.
+Most workers in the industry face major challenges, from precarious working conditions, low income, to the lack of support policies and rights protection.
+In this context, raising social awareness and creating conditions for the development of this workforce will not only contribute to environmental protection but also promote the circular economic model - a sustainable solution to the growing problem of plastic waste pollution.

 Fine art exhibition